dthor/dthor.github.io/publications/publications.md

 ### IN PREPARATION
 ***
-[4] **Thornbrugh, D. J.**, S. G. Leibowitz, R. A. Hill, M. H. Weber, A. R. Olsen, J. L. Stoddard, and J. E. Flotemersch. _In Preparation_.
+[4] **Thornbrugh, D. J.**, S. G. Leibowitz, R. A. Hill, M. H. Weber, A. R. Olsen, J. E. Flotemersch, J. L. Stoddard and D. V Peck. _In Preparation_.
 Mapping Watershed Integrity for the Conterminous United States.
-Ecological Applications.
+Ecological Indicators.

 [3] **Thornbrugh, D. J.**, D. M. Infante and Y. Tsang. _In Preparation_.
 Regional trends of biodiversity indices: natural landscape and human land use controls on stream fish assemblages.
 Diversity and Distributions.